canonical/certification-docs/Coverage_Guide-20.04.rst

 =====

 What do you mean by MAAS Compatibility?
-  As of 14.04 LTS, any system that is listed as Certified has been tested with Ubuntu's deployment tools.
-This means the system can be deployed using Metal as a Service (MAAS) and workloads can be installed to it.
-This is determined by using MAAS to provision and deploy the OS onto the target systems to be tested.
-Additionally, there should be as little human intervention as necessary to perform this task, such as the user manually needing to power the machine on and off between during the provision process.
+  In order to be listed as certified, a system is required to have been deployed using Ubuntu's Metal as a Service (MAAS) tool.
+This is determined by using MAAS to enlist, commission, and deploy the OS and certification tools onto the target systems to be tested.
+Additionally, there should be as little human intervention as necessary to perform this task, such as the user manually needing to power the machine on during the initial enlistment phase.

 Does changing the speed of processors require a new certificate?
   No. Only changing the CPU family would require retesting and issuing a